FAQ

 4. If you experience chafing one idea is to wear 2 t-shirts.
 One that is snug against your body and the other that can slide over the first t-shirt.
 Chose 2 materials that will slide over one another easily such as polyester. (the idea is that the slide happens between the 2 shirts rather than your skin and a shirt).
 You can also make a cover to go over your chest pad to achieve a similar result.

-Check for the following issues that could have been affected during transit especially if the couriers have been rough with it:
+Check for the following issues that could have happened during transit especially if the couriers have been rough with it:

 1. The handlebar must be perfectly at 90 degrees with the front wheel.
 If it isn’t the bike may pull to one side at one part of the stroke making it feel less stable as you spin the handlebar.